rdv821/seal/docs/source/grammar/grammar.md

 # Context Stanzas

-Writing action rules can become repetitive.
+Writing action statements can become repetitive.
 In some cases you may want to repeat the same *subject* or *where* specifications repeatedly.
-To simplify writing groups of action rules with similar criteria you can use a context stanza.
+To simplify writing groups of action statements with similar criteria you can use a context stanza.

 ```